mikeesto/subber/README.md

 # Subber

-This is a Golang CLI tool for generating transcripts of video files.
-It uses ffmpeg, whisper and ollama.
+This is a Golang CLI tool for generating transcripts of video and audio files.
+It wraps FFmpeg and Whisper.

 ## Usage